StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-sty-file-format.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Monitor STY file format

 ## Overview

-Monitors produce health states that can be attached to any number of elements in the StackState topology to calculate a health state based on 4T data.
+Monitors produce health states that can be attached to any number of elements in the Rancher Observability topology to calculate a health state based on 4T data.
 Each monitor consists of a monitor definition and a monitor function.
 Monitors are created and managed by StackPacks or the CLI.

 ## STY file format

-Monitors in StackState are represented textually using the [STY file format](/develop/reference/stackstate-templating/using_stackstate_templating.md).
+Monitors in Rancher Observability are represented textually using the [STY file format](/develop/reference/stackstate-templating/using_stackstate_templating.md).
 The following snippet presents an example monitor file:

 ```yaml
 _version: "1.0.39",